joshadams1/notable-api/README.md

 This project was created with Sqlite3.
 It is suggested that you download a tool like Sqlite Explorer if you'd like to look at the tables.
 The tables can be found through this directory path: src -> db -> tables

+# Routes
+1. Doctors
+    1. GET /doctors
+        - Returns all doctors and their information.
+    2. GET /doctors/:id
+        - Returns a doctor based on their id from the doctor table.
+    3. GET /doctors/:id/appointments
+        - Returns all appointments for a doctor based on the id given.